 Effectiveness of activities in this phase will require strong capacities in those involved.
 This entails mainly long-term capacity, beyond short-term project assistance.
-Helping to build this is a challenge that the CDS can help address, but ultimately it is the long-term responsibility of the municipality and other partners.
+Helping to build this is a challenge which CDS can help address, but ultimately it is the long-term responsibility of the Municipality and other partners.